InflectionIT/Walls-Powershell-Tools/pages/mydoc/mydoc_restartIIS.md

 * CentralAdminAppPool
 * MatterTeamManagerAppPool

-{% include image.html file="IISPrereqs.png" alt="Command output" caption="Results of command execution" %}
+{% include image.html file="IISAppPools.png" alt="Command output" caption="Results of command execution" %}

+This command should be executed on the IIS server where the Walls application is installed.